 Research shows children should be given room to make mistakes and they need to be trusted.
 “Existing educational toys use prefabricated parts that connect only the right way and have fixed outcomes with limited learning.
 However, Mand Labs KIT-1 is designed to be more open, modular and learning focussed.
-Learners will be able to not only build projects but also understand the underlying theory and concepts through testing, observation and math,” says Gurpawan Mand, CEO and founder of Mand Labs.
+Learners will be able to not only build projects but also understand the underlying theory and concepts through testing, observation and math,” says Gurpawan Mand, founder of Mand Labs.

 “Doing raw electronics gives children the opportunity to understand the technology around them, and not get scared of it.
 Children should get the drive to become makers of technology not consumers of it.
 Most products we use are black-boxed and sealed.
 And we as consumers do not have access to their inner logic and components.
 So, we are unable to explore how they work and what they are made up of.
 With KIT-1, our mission is to decode technology and make it less technical,” elaborates Mr. Mand.